shamsiareeb/Sentinel/README.md

 number of positive comments, number of negative comments, number of neutral comments and number of non analysable comments.

 This python script was solely written by Mohd.
-Areeb Shamsi and Muhammad Iqbal Ahmad upon request.
+Areeb Shamsi and Muhammad Iqbal Ahmad (@MuhammadIqbalAhmad) upon request.
 You are free to modify this script as per your requirements.

 Suggestions are always welcomed to improve the program.